-Harvey Hyman is an instructor in the Information Systems and Decision Sciences Department.
+Harvey Hyman is an assistant professor of instruction in the School of Information Systems and Management.
 His current research areas include software delivery, cloud architecture, IT infrastructure and data analytics/visualization.

 He has more than 25 years' experience in the fields of law, technology and military service.
 His most recent professional positions include The Library of Congress, H. Lee Moffitt Cancer Center and Queens CUNY College.
 His research interests lie in the areas of disaster recovery, cloud computing adoption strategy and infrastructure architecture.
 Much of his research was done while he was at the Advanced Technology Academic Research Center in Washington, D.C.
 Hyman has previously taught at St. Leo University, Georgia Southern University, Florida Polytechnic University and New College of Florida.